BIO / ABOUT + MUSIC

 how I got here:

-As a kid I had this vague belief that synthesizers were a kind of marvellous instruments capable of making totally wicked sounds.
-But when I grew up and started to follow the synth environment more closely, I found myslef surrounded mostly by classic (read: cheesy) sounds, which were nowhere near the sound of my expectations and my imagination.
-I said to myself: ‘Sweet Mother of God, what the heck is this?‘.
-This disappointment was followed by an intense desire to dig up all the creative possibilities that had been overlooked or ignored by the average synth user.
-I began to scan local ads and buy cheap synths one after another.
-Then I thought I could (and should) showcase these synths, as there had not been that many demos on the Internet at that time.
-The purpose of my channel was to provide the net-surfers with the opportunity to listen to some machines from the history of mankind – the ones which I happened to own, and to experience it in a slightly different way.
-If you watch one of my early videos, you’ll know what I mean;)
+When I was a kid I had this vague impression that synthesizers were some kind of unusual instruments capable of making totally wicked sounds.
+But when I grew up and started to explore the synth environment more closely, I found myself surrounded mostly by classic (read: cheesy) presets.
+This disappointment was followed by an intense desire to discover the essence of the matter.
+I wanted to uncover all the creative possibilities that had been overlooked or simply ignored by the average synth user.
+I bought my first synth (an Alpha Juno) and got hooked.
+I began to scan local ads and buy cheap used synths one after another.
+Then I thought I could (and should!) present these synths and the way they sounded to the wider public, as there had not been that many demos on the Internet at that time.
+This is how my “Jexus” channel came to be.

 what I do now and how it happens:

 Then I felt I needed a break.
 Willy-nilly I had been a “youtuber” before it became popular so I was one of the first people to discover the downsides of this lifestyle.
-Then I returned after 6 years of slumber / premature retirement to continue making demos of synths, as it turned out that a lot of people liked my work and cared to support me.
+After 6 years of slumber / premature retirement I returned to continue making demos of synths.
+Despite all that inactivity, the audience remembered my videos and never stopped visiting my channel.
+Many people liked my sound design and my video editing style, and cared to support me.
+Thank you!

 If I come across an interesting synth, it usually takes me several months to tweak it inside out in order to understand it, make some interesting patches (do the synth justice), record the material, and then edit it into the final form that you see on Youtube.
-I’m a perfectionist to a considerable extent.
-I prefer quality over quantity, so it will take relatively long for a demo to arrive, but I hope that when you finally watch it, you’ll agree it was worth the wait.
+No talking, no paid promotion, no dramas – just synths and the waves we make together.

 personal thoughts (from GAS times):

-Don’t be misled into thinking that this is some kind of a way to become a happy and fulfilled person or musician.
-Life does not become much brighter, easier or more enjoyable just because you have 50 cool synths and piles of colorful crap… If you cross the line, it actually gets darker.
-Accumulating tons of gear with the belief that a large amount of equipment will allow you to achieve fantastic results is just exchanging money for devices, paper for plastic.
+On the older picture above I am surrounded by tiers of synths.
+Don’t be misled into thinking this is some kind of a way to become a happy and fulfilled person or musician.
+Life & workflow do not become much brighter, easier or more enjoyable just because you have 50 cool synths and piles of colorful junk… If you cross the line, it all actually gets darker.
+Accumulating tons of gear with the belief that a large amount of equipment will allow you to achieve fantastic results is just exchanging paper for plastic.
 The things you own end up owning you – remember this line from a famous movie?
 In my opinion, the greatest feat – or art – is to extract something interesting and original from a limited set of tools.
+Sometimes we just tend to make things more complex than they really need to be.
+Find 3 or 4 synths that are easy to operate and sound good to your ears, learn them inside out, use them effectively.
+Keep things simple and have fun!